stan-alam/philosophy/Greek/Biography/Plato/README.md

 All full Athenian citizens belonged to a hereditary deme and tribe.
 A deme was a parish—there were 139 in Attica—but a person might belong to a deme without living there.
 He was registered in the deme in which his ancestor had been enrolled at the time of the reform of Athenian society along democratic lines at the very end of the sixth century,

 .
-And for administrative purposes all Athenian citizens belonged to one of ten tribes; fellow tribesmen took part in various civic and religious rituals together, and fought side by side on the battlefield.
+And for administrative purposes all Athenian citizens belonged to one of **ten tribes**; fellow tribesmen took part in various civic and religious rituals together, and fought side by side on the battlefield.
 All ten tribes were named after legendary local heroes and kings.

 remembered as the father of Theseus (and after whom the Aegean Sea is named).
  Plato was probably born on the island of Aegina in the Saronic Gulf, southwest of Athens.
 The island was taken over by the Athenians in 431, the first year of the Peloponnesian War.
 They expelled the islanders, who, out of long hostility toward Athens, were on good terms with the Spartans, Athens’s enemies, and they resettled the island with their own citizens, including Ariston.